DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Precision fitting despite massive weight
 - No known technology capable of moving such weights

 "The pattern is global," Dr. Vasquez noted.
-"Impossible precision, impossible weights, impossible logistics.
-Either every ancient civilization independently developed capabilities that we've only recently achieved, or there's another explanation."
+"Startling precision, massive weights, complex logistics.
+Either every ancient civilization independently developed capabilities that we've only recently achieved, or there's another explanation we haven't considered."

 ## The Quarrying Impossibility